rightjs/rightjs-docs/docs/en/docs/dom/element.md

     parent([String css_rule]) -> Element parent or null

 Selects the parent element.
-The first one if there is no css-rule, or the first one that matches the rule.
+The first one if there is no CSS rule or the first one that matches the rule.

     /*